+Laser safety is increasingly important in modern manufacturing processes.
 Lasers are arguably one of the greatest inventions of the 20th century.
-Once described as “a solution in search of a problem”, lasers are used in every aspect of life today, from signaling, telecommunications and range finding, to surveying, surgery and testing.
+Once described as “a solution in search of a problem”, lasers are used in every aspect of life today, from signalling, telecommunications and range finding, to surveying, surgery and testing.
 Lasers come from picowatt to megawatt sizes and in infrared (IR), visible, and ultraviolet (UV) varieties.

 Whether you are integrating lasers in equipment, building lasers from scratch, conducting research or using them in your daily operations, you need to be aware of the hazards specific to your laser and application.

 We offer industrial laser safety analysis following ANSI Z136 or IEC 60825–1.
 You will receive a laser hazard analysis report that will give you key information, like the Nominal Optical Hazard Distance (NOHD), the Nominal Hazard Zone (NHZ), and the Optical Density (OD) for protective eyewear.

 If you need assistance with safeguarding, we can help you with recommendations for the types of protective measures needed to reduce the risk to you or your employees.

 If you are selling a laser product in the USA, we can also help you prepare your initial report to the FDA’s Center for Diseases and Radiological Health (CDRH).
 Every laser sold in the USA, from the smallest laser pointer to the multi-megawatt lasers used in fusion reactor research is required to have a CDRH filing.

 We do not offer laser testing services needed to initially characterize a laser, however, we work with an accredited laboratory that can do this testing for you.

 We do not offer any laser safety products, like eyewear, temporary barriers, etc. We can recommend sources for these products.